 When and where will we meet?
 It's easiest to meet at the stadium (unless we're road-tripping together).
 I usually arrive about an hour before the gates open.

 It's different for every stadium.
 Some places have one or two gates that open early.
 Some places open earlier on the weekends.
 Some places open earlier for season ticket holders and/or for people who’ve purchased special BP tickets.
 I'll plan everything once we figure out which stadium we're going to.

 Do you post blog entries and videos about all the games you do with people?

 Yes, almost always.
 When I first started doing this, most of my clients looked forward to being featured on my blog; click here and here and here to see a few of my favorite entries from Watch With Zack games.
 These days, rather than blogging, I’m focusing on my YouTube channel, so most of my clients get excited about being featured there.
-If we do a video together, it will likely get at least 50,000 views, possibly within the first day or week.
+If we do a video together, it will likely get at least 100,000 views, possibly within the first day.
 This video got 180,000 views in the first day, so who knows?
 You might go semi-viral.
 This is all part of the Watch With Zack experience.
 The cost to have me join you for an entire day and film a video is less than I charge sponsors to mention them for 45 seconds in a video.
 Let that sink in.

 Are you able to bring a videographer?
 How much extra would you charge to have someone else join us and film?